carlfranklin/MauiMediaElement/README.md

 }
 ```

 Run the application.
-The video will start playing.
-When you click the **Play Audio** button, You will hear the embedded mp3 file.
-You can change the volume for both using the **Slider**.
+You can change the volume for both audio and video using the **Slider**.

  ![image-20230306123525332](images/image-20230306123525332.png)